element-hq/element-android/docs/notifications.md

 The push gateway is configured to only send  `(eventId,roomId)` in the push payload (for better [privacy](#push-vs-privacy-and-mitigation)).

-Element needs then to synchronise with the user's HomeServer, in order to resolve the event and create a notification.
+Element needs then to synchronise with the user's homeserver, in order to resolve the event and create a notification.

 As per [Google recommendation](https://android-developers.googleblog.com/2018/09/notifying-your-users-with-fcm.html), Element will then use the WorkManager API in order to trigger a background sync.